-This dish is perfect for those evenings when you're looking for a healthy but vibrant supper when you're short on time.
-This glorified tray-bake packs a punch of flavor and plenty of different textures owing to the salted Canarian-style potatoes (Papas arrugadas), juicy Spanish olives and the crispy pancetta which wonderfully contrasts to the soft, flaky cod that it perches on.
+This dish is perfect for those evenings when you're looking for a healthy but vibrant supper.
+This glorified tray-bake packs a punch of flavor and plenty of different textures owing to the salted Canarian potatoes (papas arrugadas), juicy Spanish olives and the crispy pancetta which contrasts the soft, flaky cod beneath.

-My grandma is a strong believer in these kind of recipes, they produce fantastic results with a relatively low amount of faff, which she's not a fan of.
-Admittedly, my grandma is probably scarred after spending too many evenings helping me fulfill dreamt-up, complex and extravagant dishes, then moaning about picking up tiny pieces of parsley from her kitchen floor.. several days later.
+My grandma is a strong believer in these kind of recipes, they produce fantastic results with a relatively little amount of faff.
+Admittedly, she is somewhat cynical after participating in the clean-up of some of my more complex dishes, picking up shreds of fresh flat-leaf parsley days after the actual feast was made.

 INGREDIENTS (Serves 4)